PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 But it’s time to begin.
 It’s time to build!

 # 🛠 Building and running cities: A blueprint for Urbanization
-#### Collective development of a city.
-Fractional ownership.
-Revenue sharing among citizens!<br>
+#### The purpose of the  Fractional city is to create a  unique transformative economic and social reform blueprint that is opening a region up to the world.
-Think of this metaverse as a powerhouse that communities can plug into and get power to build cities.
-This power comes in the fomr of access to a cyber governance system that let people organize and fund the development of new cities.<br>
+The Fractional Cyber-Urban City is a powerhouse that communities can plug into and get power to build cities.
+This power comes in the form of access to a decentralized cyber governance system that unlock the potential of societies for production and renewal<br>
-Metaverse operates as a platform for decentralised governance that has the potential to draw citizens from around the world to develop the city and the public goods or utility services<br>
-Any kind of organization public, private, or nonprofit can be established as a metaverse-cooperative and allow for fractional ownership.
-The city is a decentralised network of all these cooperatives.<br>
+The Fractional City working is an open source project, enables any kind of organization, public utility corporation,  public, private, or nonprofit can be established as a collective <br> Collective ownership can encourage cooperative strategies and revenue sharing amongst participants.
+It is also a unique way to unlock liquidity and community building around the most popular projects.
+Example of projects are:  public open spaces, cooperative utility corporations, health and education systems
-The meta city cooperative is governed by communities from the metaverse and can reach new groups of people who are looking for a business community with shared social, cultural or economic goals<br><br>
+The Metaverse has the potential to draw citizens from around the world, and reach new groups of people who are looking for a business community with shared social, cultural or economic goals.
-Citizens interact with digital organizations through their avatar representations that live in the metaverse<br><br>

 # 👫 Decentralized Autonomous Joint development Working Group  👫👫👫👫
 #### What is the purpose of the working group?